pnigh89/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+At the variables dansRolls and zoesRoll.
+They share same function body but store different lexical environments

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Name is always the same, value of newRoll could be different.

 c.
 What is the lexical scope of `newRoll`?

+Only available within the youngest child or most nested scope.

 ### Task 3 - Stretch Goals